SeanHoldsworth/Continued-Fractions/README.md

 # Continued Fractions

-Representations of constants and functions as simple or generalized continued fractions allow for expansion to and arbitrary number of digits of accuracy.
+Representations of constants and functions as simple or generalized continued fractions allow for expansion to an arbitrary number of digits of accuracy.

 This project initially provides a Python program capable of providing as many digits of pi as requested.
 It does this using a generator function that will